Ben-Karr/LanguageModel-successive/readme.md

-The idea is to learn a Language Model, by gradually introducing it to more complex texts, ie. to try to mimic the way a child would learn a language.
-It would be interesting to see, how this approach compares to the (usual) brutforce way of training on Wiki articles.

-The language of choice is German and the data is gathered from different public sources.
+Build a Language Model by successively introducing new texts.
+One the one hand, this makes it possible to easily avoid memory issues with big files.
+On the other hand it might be an interesting experiment training a Language Model by increasing the text complexity (like Human learnign) and see if this helps in solving NLP tasks.